Americana Gallery Highlights

 Paper money has a unique place in U.S. history.
 British North America’s lack of silver and gold, combined with English export restrictions on bullion and coins, forced colonists to get creative.
 At one time or another, tobacco, nails, beaver pelts, and other commodities were all used as alternative forms of money.
 In 1690, the Massachusetts Bay Colony authorized the first paper money in North America – the first issued by any government in the West!
 Other colonies soon followed suit.
 Despite British attempts to suppress its use, colonial currency became commonplace by necessity.

 At the start of the American Revolution, Congress issued new Continental Currency to pay for the war.
 “Continentals” were denominated in Spanish dollars, the most commonly available hard currency, but without the monetary reserves to back it, their value relied on patriotism alone.
 Further complicating matters, the independent states issued their own, independent currencies, as well, each with their own denominations and exchange rates.
 To alleviate confusion, the Constitution stripped the States of their right to issue legal tender currency in 1792.
-Check back soon for the virtual exhibit.
+Choose a case below to begin exploring the exhibit.

 America’s Gold Rush